predict-idlab/pyRDF2Vec/docs/glossary.rst

 RDF2Vec
    Creates vector representations of RDF graphs.

-sample
-   TODO

 sampling strategy
-   TODO
+   Select relevant neighbor entities.

 Skip-Gram (SG)
-   Model part of ``Word2vec``, that predicts the context words from the target words in a given window.
+   Model, part of ``Word2vec``, that predicts the context words from the target words in a given window.

+SPARQL Query Language (SPARQL)
+   Declarative Query Language (*e.g.,* SQL) for performing Data Manipulation and Data Definition operations on Data represented as a collection of RDF Language sentences/statements.

 SPARQL endpoint
-   TODO
+   Point of presence identified by a URL (SPARQL Endpoint URL) and located on an HTTP network that is capable of receiving and processing requests under the SPARQL protocol.

 subject
    Noun or pronoun used in a sentence and related to an action.

 transformer
-   TODO

-triple
-   TODO
+    Transform the Knowledge Graph into sequences of entities, which can be considered as sentences.

 Uniform Resource Identifier (URI)
    Unique character string that identifies a particular resource, using a predefined set of syntax rules.

-walk
-   TODO

-walker
-   TODO

 walking strategy
-   TODO
+   Generates graph walks for each vertex of a given knowledge graph, from a certain depth.

 Word2vec
    Neural language modeling techniques (NLP), which takes sequences of words to